Beth Golay (left) and Suzanne Perez

 Yes, absolutely.
 So category two is a book you meant to read last year.
 And if you don't have already a stack of these at home, then we're not doing this challenge correctly.
 What did you have for that one, Suzanne?

-SUZANNE: I have not yet read Heaven and -- the Heaven and Earth -- the Heaven and Earth Grocery Store by James McBride.
+Suzanne I have not yet read Heaven and -- the Heaven and Earth -- The Heaven & Earth Grocery Store by James McBride.

 Also on mine.